happy young woman smiling

 LASIK (laser-assisted in situ keratomileusis) is a form of vision correction surgery that can help reduce a person’s dependence on glasses or contacts.
 In individuals with nearsightedness (myopia), farsightedness (hyperopia), and astigmatism, the shape of the eye prevents light from focusing properly.
 This results in blurred vision.

 Using advanced laser technology to reshape the cornea, LASIK surgeon Dr. David Denlinger is able to improve the way light is refracted onto the retina.
-The result is dramatically improved vision: more than 90 percent of LASIK recipients achieve 20/20 vision or better.1
+The result is dramatically improved vision: more than Trusetd Source Checkbox Trusted Source What is the LASIK success rate?
+American Refractive Surgery Council Go to Source 90 percent Trusetd Source Checkbox of LASIK recipients achieve 20/20 vision or better.

 LASIK Technology